OUALIGHILES/whelhost_PMS/README.md

 ## Deployment

 This app is configured for deployment on Vercel.
 Simply connect your repository to Vercel and configure the required environment variables.

+in the billings repports make if the owner will add billings make the date
+    with calendry and categories (he must write ore selet for service

+    "londering ,coffe shop,restaurent,parking , gyme , wifi"  and
+    selectcategorie ore write categorie and remplire the number and the price and the total tq total is the numer * price and he termine the added show popape write "create the billing succesfull and show in the popape the

+  date
+     and the number of the billing and total and imprime and continue ore Creating a receipt"  and if he click in the Creating a receipt open a formulaire il faut le remplire contien"Payment of amount,methode of
+  payment
+     (cashe ore transaction banker ore payment card) and also remarque  "

+  and
+     give me the code dans sql pour modifier les tableux de supabase si il ya

+    des modifications